pablogs9/husarnet-docs/docs/manual-dashboard.md

 ## Husarnet Dashboard API

 :::info
-Access to Husarnet Dashboard API is possible only in **Public/Enterprise** plan and all **Self hosted** plans.
+Access to Husarnet Dashboard API is available only in **Public/Enterprise** plan and all **Self hosted** plans.
 :::

-Thanks to **Husarnet Dashboard API** you can manage your network, add devices etc. without doing that manually from a level of http://app.husarnet.com.
-Thanks to that approach you can automate those processes by your own scripts that might be useful if you want for example to embed Husarnet functionality into products your are going to provide to a third party.
+Thanks to **Husarnet Dashboard API** you can manage your networks, add devices etc. without doing that manually from a level of http://app.husarnet.com.
+You can automate those processes by your own scripts that might be useful if you want for example to embed Husarnet functionality into products your are going to provide to a third party.

 ### Authorization